ianduke25/bodycam_search_classifier/README.md

 # Bodycam Transcript Search Classifier

 This repository contains resources for a project aimed at classifying transcripts that contain police searches.
-The project includes a notebook with steps to train and save a private model (Test Set Accuracy: 88% | Precision: 45% | Recall: 83%).
+The project includes a notebook with steps to train and save a private model.

 ## Repository Contents